mcanaleta/backts/README.md

 ## Tech choices

 - **TypeScript**: The entire project is written in TypeScript to ensure type safety and a better developer experience.
 It is the only language that allows us to share types and logic between the frontend and the backend.
-- **TypeScript compiler**: Still not decided.
-We are considering using TSC or SWC.
+- **TypeScript tools**: Tsup, turborepo, esbuild.
 - **Frontend**: React
 - **HTTP Server**: Thin custom server on top of Node HTTP server.
-We don't like the global aspect of express where every handler is like defining a global variable.
+We don't like the global aspect of express where every handler is like defining a global variable, and we like low-level control over the server.
-- **RPC**: gRPC
+- **RPC**: tRPC
 - **Database**: Firestore